philippstehr/philippstehr.github.io/index.md

 # Philipp Stehr

-I am a political philosopher working on the political theory of the economic sphere.
+I am a researcher working in ethics and political philosophy.
+Most of my work is motivated by the question what a commitment to democracy means for the design of economic institutions.
+For instance, how do basic political rights bear on what business corporations should look like?
+This interest has lead me to work on a variety of topics like labour rights, strikes, expropriation, and workplace democracy.

 I am currently working on two main research projects.
-The first is concerned with what a commitment to democracy means for economic institutions.
+The first is concerned with developing some of the institutional details of workplace democracy.
+If we accept that employees should have more of a say at work, what exactly should those more democratic workplaces look like?
 The second is a project on political resistance, again with a particular focus on the economic sphere.
-Besides these two projects I have some broader research interests in business ethics and political philosophy, working on issues like workers' rights.
+If we think that economic institutions are flawed in certain ways (unjust, undemocratic, etc.), what are citizens morally permitted to do about it?

-I pursue my research in the spirit of realism and with a special concern for empirical grounding.
-I strive to clarify abstract normative claims through their application to real examples and through spelling out their meaning in real life.
+One important commitment in my pursuit of these research projects is a special concern for empirical grounding.
+I strive to clarify abstract normative claims through their application to real examples and through spelling out their meaning in real life, closely integrating case studies as well as results from empirical social science.

 I am currently a postdoc [at the Munich School of Politics and Public Policy](https://www.hfp.tum.de/en/theory/team/).
-Until July 2025 I was a fixed-term lecturer [at Utrecht University](https://www.uu.nl/staff/PHStehr) where I previously did my PhD and was part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/).
+Until July 2025 I was a fixed-term lecturer [at Utrecht University](https://www.uu.nl/en/research/ethics-institute) where I previously did my PhD and was part of the [Corporatocracy project](https://businesscorporation.sites.uu.nl/).
 I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.
 You can find my full CV [here](https://philippstehr.github.io/CV.pdf).

 In case you are currently listening to me giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation.pdf).